q9f/ethereum-on-rails/README.md

 ### Credits

+The Ethereum-on-Rails template was written by [@q9f](https://github.com/q9f) can be found and used on Github directly: [github/q9f/ethereum-on-rails](https://github.com/q9f/ethereum-on-rails/)

-This Rails application implements the logic described by Amaury Martiny in [One-click Login with Blockchain: A MetaMask Tutorial](https://www.toptal.com/ethereum/one-click-login-flows-a-metamask-tutorial) - brilliant, though slightly outdated, resource!
+This Rails application template implements the logic described by Amaury Martiny in [One-click Login with Blockchain: A MetaMask Tutorial](https://www.toptal.com/ethereum/one-click-login-flows-a-metamask-tutorial) - brilliant, though slightly outdated, resource!
 Thanks for that.